Bootstrapping

 To run the app:

-📦 Included packages
+π¦ Included packages (starter-free)

 - Next.js 13

-🗂 Folder layout
+π Folder layout

 -

-entry points for each appexpo
+appsentry points for each appexponext

 -

-You can add other folders inside of packages/
+You can add other folders inside of packages/ if you know what youβre doing

-if you know what you're doing and have a good reason to.
+and have a good reason to.

-🏁 Start the app
+π Start the app

 -